 Visitors to Newfoundland typically rent cars or bring their own vehicles to the island by ferry.
 Driving in Newfoundland is not difficult, but there are a few points to keep in mind as you explore this island province.

 Canada uses the metric system, so distances are shown in kilometers.
+As in the United States, Canadians drive on the right-hand side of the road.
 Provincial highways usually have two-way traffic and may have potholes and narrow shoulders.
 Blind driveways are usually indicated by signs.
 Pass with care.
+Newfoundland has a "move over" law that requires you to move into the lane to your left and slow down if you pass a car stopped on the side of the road or a first responder or other emergency vehicle.

 Newfoundland is an extremely large island with few big cities.
 Plan your refueling stops so that you do not run out of gas.
 You will find gas stations in cities, larger towns and occasionally along the Trans-Canada Highway, but there are few places to fill your tank on the road from Rocky Harbour to St. Anthony, the nearest city to L'Anse aux Meadows.

 Newfoundland's weather is extremely changeable.
 This means that you can encounter sunshine, high winds, rain and fog on the same drive.
-Slow down in fog or rain and drive with care in windy areas.
+Slow down and turn on your headlights in fog or rain and drive with care in windy areas.

 During winter months, you are likely to encounter snow.
 Although the roads are plowed regularly, you should avoid driving in blizzards.
 Watch for drifting snow and slow down as road conditions warrant.

 Heed moose warnings.
-These are not stories designed to scare tourists; hundreds of drivers collide with moose each year in Newfoundland.
+These warnings are not stories designed to scare tourists.
+Hundreds of drivers collide with moose each year in Newfoundland.
 Moose are quite large and you are likely to be killed or seriously injured if you hit one while driving.

 Locals will tell you that there are about 120,000 moose in Newfoundland.
 Moose tend to wander onto roadways; you could easily round a curve and find one standing in the middle of the Trans-Canada Highway.
 Do not let down your guard as you drive.
 You must be constantly aware of your surroundings while driving in Newfoundland, even in remote coastal areas that have few trees.